 MA SREC prices

-According to SRECtrade, one of the biggest SREC aggregators in the country, MA SREC II prices ranged from $265 to over $300 between September 2017 and September 2018.
-In the SREC I program, the payout was slightly higher, with observed prices from $315 to $390.
+According to SRECtrade, one of the biggest SREC aggregators in the country, MA SREC II prices ranged from $260 to $281 between August 2020 and July 2021.
+In the SREC I program, the payout was slightly higher, with observed prices from $319 to $343.

 Importantly, only individuals who own (rather than lease) their solar energy system are eligible to sell SRECs into the MA SREC market.